bozonx/squidlet/doc/squidletLight.md

 Optional Params:

-* --work-dir - default is the build dir of repository
+* --tmp-dir - default is the build dir of repository
 * --output - path to output js bundle.
 By default it is `index.js` in work dir.
 * --minimize=true - default is true
 * --io-server=false - build IO server standalone instead of full app.
 Default is false